How to avoid bear conflicts in New York - NewsBreak

 - Clean up after all meals immediately

-According to the DEC, it is illegal to intentionally feed black bears.
-Indirect feeding of black bears is unlawful after a written warning has been issued by the DEC.Copyright 2022 Nexstar Media Inc. All rights reserved.
+More guidance on how to avoid bear conflicts can be found on the DEC’s website.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0